KumarSantosh22/KumarSantosh22/README.md

 # Hi👋 I'm Santosh Kumar

 Graudated with a Degree of **Bachelor of Technology**, specialized in **Computer Science & Technology** with **DIV-I Honours**.
-Full Stack Developer with a depth knowledge of Backend & Frontend Technologies.
+Full Stack Developer with a depth knowledge of Backend, Frontend & Cloud Technologies.

 Exprience of developing robust server side application with Python (Fast API) and ASP Dotnet Core, with security OAuth2.0 & JWT Authentication and Authorization.